jhoerr/cloudmesh-manual/docs/_sources/storage/database.rst.txt

-This has not been tested yet, so be careful as it could remove local dir trees. we may need ta add an option --force for this provider and always ask if we wnat to delete the files while shoing them first.
+This has not been tested yet, so be careful as it could remove local dir trees. we may need ta add an option --force for this provider and always ask if we want to delete the files while showing them first.
 This could even be a reason to introduce it in all providers.

 The storage provider kind is ``local``.
 The Provider is located at